Equal Employment Opportunity and Affirmative Action Policy Statement

 Perrigo has established a written Affirmative Action Program to promote affirmative action in pursuit of its equal employment opportunity objectives.
 This Program has been prepared in conformity with Executive Order 11246, as amended, and the implementing regulations of the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP).
 The AAP is designed to provide guidance to management with respect to Perrigo’s commitment to the full implementation of its EEO objectives.

-Perrigo’s Talent Acquisition Manager, Rebecca Herrington has been designated as the Equal Employment Opportunity Administrator.
+Perrigo’s Talent Acquisition Director, Rebecca Herrington has been designated as the Equal Employment Opportunity Administrator.
 The EEO Administrator is responsible for overseeing Perrigo’s Affirmative Action Programs.
 Rebecca Herrington will monitor the program and complete formal, annual reports to senior management.
 These program reports will serve as a basis for appropriate action to correct any program deficiencies.
 Ms. Herrington is also responsible for the annual update of Perrigo's AAP.